-Every December you will meet with Dr. Sivak and go over your progress so far that year and review of the following:
+Twice each year, you will meet with Dr. Nguyen and go over your progress so far that year and review of the following:

 - Duty Hours

 - Surgery Logs

 - Research & Quality Improvement projects

 - Evaluations from faculty

 - Self-evaluation

 You will also be asked to complete evaluations on our plastics faculty, the fellowship program, and the fellowship program director.